erwinwinder/molgenis-maven/README.md

 ## How to build

     checkout
     cd molgenis-maven
     mvn install
     cd molgenis-maven-portal
     mvn jetty:run

 ## Open discussions

-How to deal with multiple generated modules such as -omx?
+1. We want to deal with multiple generated modules such as -omx

-Because we would like to implement them as small apps that could be assembled into a bigger one.
+How to demo: we would like to implement them as small apps that could be assembled into a bigger one.

+2. We want to NOT generate the UI but instead program it.

+How to demo: we use factory methods?